Molwickpedia

-Precession of Mercury's orbit
+Anomalous precession of Mercury’s orbit perihelion

 GLOBAL GRAVITY LAW

-(Public domain image) Celestial Mechanics and planet orbits
+Exoplanet (Public domain image)

-It is not surprising that in view of the adjustment of the planet Mercury’s orbit obtained by General Relativity that it would end up accepting relativity in its entirety to the detriment of other less risky alternatives.
-It is unquestionable that the field equations of General Relativity include some valid rules of nature’s behavior although they are masked in their mechanisms of conduct and calculation.
+It is not surprising that, given adjustment to orbits of the planets obtained by General Relativity, relativity as a whole would end up accepted, in detriment of other less adventurous alternatives.
+It is unquestionable that field equations of Einstein’s General Relativity contain some valid behavioral rules of nature, though they may hide in their mechanisms of conduct and calculus.
+Of course, we could say the same about Paul Gerber original ideas.

 G = Universal gravitational constant = 6,67266 * 10-11 (m² N / kg²)